AvramRobert/cchess/API.md

           | Castle (Position, Coord) (Position, Coord)
 ```

-This data type represents the way *cchess* models chess moves.
-It covers the following instances:
+This data type denotes how chess moves are modelled and covers the following instances:
 * *Captures:*
   * ```haskell
     Capture Position Position